ronghao-zhang/undergrad-project-slide/README.md

-# undergrad-project-slide
+# Slide: Ronghao's Undergraduate Projects
 A repository for the presentation slide of undergraduate projects.
-Used for Ph.D. application interview.
-Created 2023-01.
+This repository is created 2023-01 for Ph.D. application interview.